kezar0001-cpu/buildstatefm-app/backend/BLOG_AUTOMATION_GUIDE.md

 ## Overview

-The AgentFM Blog Automation Bot is an AI-powered system that automatically generates and publishes high-quality blog posts on a daily basis.
+The Buildstate FM Blog Automation Bot is an AI-powered system that automatically generates and publishes high-quality blog posts on a daily basis.
 It uses Claude (Anthropic's AI) to create SEO-optimized, engaging content tailored to your industry, with automatic image generation and intelligent topic selection.

 ## Features